fluthjs/fluth-vue/packages/core/useFetch/docs/api.en.md

 - Details

-  The return type of `useFetch`, containing the following properties and methods:
+  Return type of `useFetch`, containing the following properties and methods:

 #### data